wintvelt/mb-btw-export/README.md

 ## Background
 By default, Moneybird does not provide any reporting that takes exports or snapshots into account.
-Purchase invoices and receipts can be changed at any time.
+In Moneybird, purchase invoices and receipts may be changed at any time.
 Which is great, but not so good for reporting.
+Changes to a document after it has been exported may get lost in reporting.

 #### An example of the issue
 - In January, a receipt is added, with 21% VAT.